 A. A purifier without a fan will run more quietly than a purifier with a fan.
 However, a unit without a fan won’t circulate air as effectively as a unit with a fan.
 As such, you’d be trading the quiet of a fan-less purifier for a less efficient machine.

 Instead, consider purchasing an air purifier with multiple fan levels.
 You can turn down the fan’s speed to reduce noise while sleeping.
-And you can set the fan at higher speed when more extensive air cleaning is needed.
+And you can set the fan at a higher speed when more extensive air cleaning is needed.

 A. Most home-based air purifiers filter the same types of airborne particles: dust, pollen, mold spores, pet dander, and smoke particles.
 Portable air purifiers don’t typically filter things like VOCs (volatile organic compounds) from paint or glue.

-A. A HEPA filter, otherwise known as a “high efficiency particulate air” filter, contains a tight mesh that traps particles as air is forced through the filter.
+A. A HEPA filter, otherwise known as a “high-efficiency particulate air” filter, contains a tight mesh that traps particles as air is forced through the filter.
 (The air molecules are small enough to pass through the mesh.)